Enhance your homeschool curriculum with Figment

 Part of our child-directed philosophy is play-based learning.
 Play is the basis of experimental learning.
 The Discovery Lab offers something to engage everyone.
 It’s a place where your child can be anything, a fashion designer, an engineer, a scientist.
 They can also just grab a book or play a game with friends.

-Figment owner and founder Amber Scardino began teaching process art classes six years ago.
+Figment owner and founder Amber Scardino began teaching process art classes seven years ago.
 These classes, held in her garage studio under the name Wee Warhols, were a natural extension of the art explorations she’d been leading for her young sons.
+As her boys and her students grew, she started adding more science, technology, engineering, and math.
+Partially to keep their interest and also to provide them a well rounded education.
 Amber is also a co-author of the book series STEAM Kids.